Desearch-ai/desearch-py-examples/README.md

-# Python Datura SDK Examples
+# Python Desearch SDK Examples

 **Create and activate a virtual environment**: